-At this point we're not really sure if it's just certain LED models or light spectrums that are causing this, or if it's more of a strain thing.
-In either case, usually you can get plants to mature faster by reducing the number of hours of light they're getting each day.
+At this point, we’re not sure if it’s just specific LED models or light spectrums that are causing this, or if it’s more of a strain thing.
+Since LED models can perform vastly different from each other, it’s tough to tell what’s responsible!
+In either case, you can usually get plants to mature faster by reducing the number of hours of light they’re getting each day.

-This happens most often when plants are somehow getting light during their 12 hour dark period.
+Re-vegging happens most often when plants are somehow getting light during their 12-hour dark period.
 Sometimes it can take just a small amount of light to trigger the plant to reveg (for example an indicator light, or a small light leak).

-Re-vegging will cause buds to stop maturing and if the plant isn't but back into flowering the buds will turn brown and die after a few weeks.
-If you see new round or "smooth" leaves appearing on the buds, and buds stop getting bigger, it's a sign the plant is revegging.
+Re-vegging will cause buds to stop maturing, and if the plant isn’t put back into flowering, the buds will turn brown and die after a few weeks.
+If you see new round or “smooth” leaves appearing on the buds, and buds stop getting bigger, it’s a sign the plant is revegging.

 In this example, you can see the strange leaves are appearing on new buds/foxtails.
-If you're seeing the plant make lots of new, strange looking buds, it's most likely actually heat stress or light stress because a re-vegging plant doesn't make new buds.
+If you observe the plant making lots of new, strange-looking buds, it’s most likely heat stress or light stress because a re-vegging plant doesn’t create new buds.
 These are more like out-of-control sugar leaves.